GrzegorzKrug/GymTrain/gym-train/classification/fruits/Readme.md

 #
 1. Out of memory

-  Normalization made on each image consumes more memory, due to conversion of floating point number.
-It is necessary, without normalization training takes way more time, in my example I trained it for 10 epochs and accuracy was still at 30-40%
+  Normalization made on each image consumes more memory, due to conversion to floating point number.
+Normalization is necessary, without it training takes way more time, in my example I trained it for 10 epochs and accuracy was still at 30-40%

+**Solution**: Images are already small enough, there are only 2 solutions, load less images, or reduce number precision.

 #
 ### Fruits classification - First run
+No conversion at all
 * Using 15% only of training samples
 * Using 15% only of test samples